 I love how they came out!
-My son even went around our yard to get inspiration from the flowers growing in our landscape beds.
-Daffodils, hyacinth, and tulips are blooming this time of year, so he had lots to look at.
+The first time we made these, my son went around our yard to get inspiration from the flowers growing in our landscape beds.
+Daffodils, hyacinth, and tulips are blooming that time of year in Maryland, so he had lots to look at.
 They definitely influenced his color choices.

 A few days later, we were ready to glue.
 Nine egg cups fit around the circles I had cut for the wreath bases.
 I hot glued them on to ensure they would stay.
 Punch a hole for a ribbon hanger, and you’ve got a great gift!
-Or, like we did: One to keep and one to share.
+Or, do like we did: Make one to keep and one to share.